camunda/camunda-docs-manual/content/user-guide/runtime-container-integration/the-camunda-jboss-as-7-subsystem.md

 }
 </pre>

-### Stopping a Process Engine through the JBoss Management System
+## Stop the Process Engine Through the JBoss Management System

 Once the process engine is registered in the JBoss Management Model, it is possible to control it thorough the management API.
 For example, you can stop it through the CLI: